zu1k/nali/README_en.md

 1.1.1.1 [Australia]
 ```

+NOTE: The IP2Location database only contains English values so it will ignore the language variable.

 ### Change database directory

 If the database directory is not specified, the database will be placed in `~/.nali`